 Remodeling your home shouldn’t cost you thousands of dollars, especially if you’re about to sell it.
 You want to make money on your home sale, not lose a lot in renovations.
 However, you want the house to shine and sparkle to buyers as they walk through.
 So how do you compromise?

-To increase the appeal of your home and avoid draining your bank account, consider these low-cost remodels that increase home value:
+To increase the appeal of your home and avoid draining your bank account, consider these low-cost remodels that increase home resale value:

 Add more natural light with windows.